thewca/wca-documents/documents/policies/Data Protection.md

    2. Acting as WCA liaison for Data Protection matters:
       1. Managing requests from Registered Speedcubers and WCA Staff on Data Protection
          1. Managing requests relating to data subject’s right to be forgotten.
-            1. Liaison with the WRT to request data subject data be removed or anonymized within the WCA Database.
+            1. Liaison with the WRT to request data subject's personal data be removed or anonymized within the WCA Database.
-            2. Liaison with the WST to request that data subject data be removed or anonymized within the WCA Website.
          2. Managing requests relating to disclosure of information the WCA holds for data subjects.
          3. Answering general queries with regard to Data Protection.
       2. Liaison with outside parties and agencies with regard to Data Protection.